 Retrieval accuracy for your specific content

 Generic benchmarks tell you how models perform on academic datasets.
 Your business has different requirements.
 Test with your actual documents and queries.
 Pull 100 representative user questions and the documents that should answer them.
 Embed your content with each candidate model, run the queries, and measure how often the right documents appear in your top results.
 This practical accuracy matters more than any leaderboard score.
-We see consistent patterns across implementations.
-OpenAI's text-embedding-3-large handles diverse content types well—technical docs, conversational text, structured data.
-It's our default recommendation when clients have varied content.
+Across production RAG systems, the same patterns keep showing up.
+OpenAI's text-embedding-3-large handles diverse content types well, technical docs, conversational text, structured data.
+It's a sensible default when content is varied.
 Cohere's embed-english-v3.0 with separate document and query models often outperforms for pure search applications where you can optimize each side independently.
-For specialized domains, smaller fine-tuned models sometimes beat larger general models.
-We worked with a legal tech company that got better results from a fine-tuned BERT variant than from GPT-based embeddings because it captured legal terminology more precisely.
+For specialized domains, smaller fine-tuned models sometimes beat larger general models, a fine-tuned BERT variant can outperform GPT-based embeddings on legal text precisely because it captures legal terminology more precisely.

 Cost at your actual usage volume

 Calculate your monthly token volume before choosing a model.
 Most RAG systems have two embedding phases: initial document indexing and ongoing query embedding.
 For document indexing, you typically embed once when you build your knowledge base, then incrementally as you add new content.
 If you have 50,000 documents averaging 1,000 tokens each, that's 50 million tokens.
 At $0.13 per million tokens (OpenAI's text-embedding-3-large), that's $6.50 for the initial index.
 Query embedding happens every time a user searches.
 If you handle 10,000 queries daily averaging 50 tokens each, that's 500,000 tokens daily or 15 million monthly.
 At $0.13 per million, that's $1.95 monthly for queries.
 The costs are manageable.
 But these numbers change dramatically at scale.
-One client processing 100,000 documents with 100,000 daily queries would spend $130 monthly on query embeddings alone.
-At that volume, switching to a model at $0.02 per million tokens saves over $100 monthly—enough to justify the engineering effort of self-hosting.
+A workload with 100,000 documents and 100,000 daily queries would spend $130 monthly on query embeddings alone.
+At that volume, switching to a model at $0.02 per million tokens saves over $100 monthly, enough to justify the engineering effort of self-hosting.

 Latency for your user experience

 Query embedding latency directly impacts user experience.
-API-based models add network overhead—typically 100-300ms for the round trip.
+API-based models add network overhead, typically 100-300ms for the round trip.
 Self-hosted models can embed queries in 10-50ms depending on your infrastructure.
 For most search interfaces, 200ms isn't noticeable.
 Users expect a brief delay.
 But if you're embedding multiple queries in parallel for a complex workflow, or if you're combining RAG with real-time conversation, those milliseconds compound.
-We recently helped a client reduce their RAG response time from 2 seconds to 800ms by switching from an API-based embedding model to a self-hosted one.
-The embedding latency wasn't the only bottleneck, but it contributed enough to matter when they optimized their entire pipeline.
+Switching from an API-based embedding model to a self-hosted one routinely cuts end-to-end RAG response time from around 2 seconds to under 1 second when paired with the rest of the pipeline being optimized.
+Embedding latency isn't usually the only bottleneck, but it contributes enough to matter.
+The reranking stage is the other latency-sensitive piece, so after picking an embedding model, choose the right reranker for your latency budget.
 Document embedding latency matters less because it typically happens offline.
 You can batch process documents during indexing without affecting users.
 If embeddings take 500ms each but you're processing in the background, it's not a user-facing issue.

 Models That Actually Work in Production